This is your complete guide to scissor lift safety.

 Moving the scissor lift below fixed objects like ceiling beams or door frames

-To prevent electrocution, its recommended to:
+To prevent electrocution, it's recommended to:

 Operate the lift in locations not near electrical power sources.
-For instance, dont use scissor lifts within 10 feet of energized power lines
+For instance, don't use scissor lifts within 10 feet of energized power lines

 If operators must work near power lines or electrical sources, ensure that the worker is properly trained and has certified electrical training